-THIS AGREEMENT is made this 20th day of April 2001, by and between GREAT EXPECTATIONS AND ASSOCIATES, INC. Hereinafter called the "Principals," capital Holding Company, Ormonde Frew, Ralph H. Grills, Frederick Mahlke, Carrolle Sorrelle, Daniel Unrein, Jr. and Miles Wynn hereafter called the "Selling Security Holders" and COLORADO COMMUNITY FIRST NATIONAL BANK hereinafter called "Escrow Agent."
+/s/Jody M. Walker Jody M. Walker THIS AGREEMENT is made this day 2001, by and between GREAT EXPECTATIONS AND ASSOCIATES, INC. Hereinafter called the "Principals," and COLORADO COMMUNITY FIRST NATIONAL BANK hereinafter called "Escrow Agent."

 The subject matter shown in Schedule "A" has been delivered to the Escrow Agent by the principals, and is to be held by Escrow Agent subject to the Special Instructions shown in Schedule 'B" and the General Provisions.